Abdelkader Belliraj: Hold-up in 2000

-A Belgian-Moroccan gang organized the successful hold-up of a Brinks agency at Kehlen, Luxembourg on April 17, 2000.
-They stole 17,000,000 Euros.
+A Belgian-Moroccan gang organized the successful hold-up of a Brinks agency at Kehlen, Luxembourg, on April 17, 2000.
+They stole €17 million.
 Abdellatif Bekhti was arrested and sentenced to 20 years imprisonment in Luxembourg in January 2003.
 He succeeded in escaping two months later with the help of his gang.
 He then took refuge in his native Morocco.
-He allegedly laundered 2,500,000 Euros in Morocco, where he was re-arrested in 2008, along with the so-called "Belliraj network".
+He allegedly laundered €2.5 million in Morocco, where he was re-arrested in 2008, along with the so-called "Belliraj network".

-On October 31, 2008, the son of Abdelkader Belliraj, Omar Belliraj, as well as Abdellatif Bekhti's brother, Abderahim Bekhti, appeared before the Correctional Court of Brussels for laundering money from the Brink's hold up (on charges that had been slightly reduced to robbing €15,000,000).
+On October 31, 2008, the son of Abdelkader Belliraj, Omar Belliraj, as well as Abdellatif Bekhti's brother, Abderahim Bekhti, appeared before the Correctional Court of Brussels for laundering money from the Brink's hold up (on charges that had been slightly reduced to robbing €15 million).
 Abderahim Bekhti then said, "Yes, my brother committed the hold up in Luxembourg and he took away more than 600 million Belgian francs.
 He was condemned to 20 years and he escaped.
 Then, he was taken in by Belliraj who told him he would invest the money.
 He invested in hotels and my brother never again saw his money.
 Thence, there is no whitewashing.
 I bought a Porsche, that's all.".
 The judicial correspondent of La Dernière Heure mentions that both Abderahim Bekhti and Omar Belliraj laundered the money by buying four Porsches, one Mercedes, a Honda motorcycle and a jet ski, with €500 banknotes only.

 Political and alleged terrorist career

 Marxist-Leninist sympathiser in the 1970s

-During his youth in the 1970s, Belliraj probably was a sympathiser of Ila Al Amam, a Moroccan Marxist-Leninist clandestine (but nonviolent) organization (now the Annahj Addimocrati party), and had contact with Mustapha Moatassim, who 20 years later became one of the founders of the Al Badil Al Hadari party, a small legalist Islamist party with exceptionally good relations with the legalist Far Left Parti Socialiste Unifié and with Moroccan human rights organizations.
+During his youth in the 1970s, Belliraj probably was a sympathiser of Ila Al Amam, a Moroccan Marxist-Leninist clandestine (but nonviolent) organization (now the Annahj Addimocrati party), and had contact with Mustapha Moatassim, who 20 years later became one of the founders of the Al Badil Al Hadari party, a small legalist Islamist party with exceptionally good relations with the legalist far-left Parti Socialiste Unifié and with Moroccan human rights organizations.
 Moatassim and another leader of this party were arrested alongside Belliraj in February 2008 and the party was officially disbanded by the Moroccan government.